Ada-Developers-Academy/core-unit-3/tests/test-syntax-detail.md

 Some Jest resources will be centered around the context that the tests are in.
 For example, Jest tests in Replit.com will be configured differently compared to Jest tests in React.

-### !callout-danger

-## This Curriculum Uses Mocha, Not Jest

-This curriculum teaches Jest, a testing framework that has wide adoption in the JavaScript community.
-This curriculum's projects will use Jest.
-However, **the code challenges within this curriculum will use Mocha,** a different testing framework.
-This is due to a limitation in the curriculum tools.

----

-Working with Mocha, rather than Jest, will have some differences in syntax.
-However, conceptually, they are the exact same; the structure, error output, error messages, passed test messages, etc. will all be extremely alike.

-This curriculum believes in a learner's ability to smoothly work with these differences.

-### !end-callout

 ## Check for Understanding

 <!-- Question 1 -->